 Why we developed PlantPaper.

-In the early 20th century, after centuries of wiping with stones, sponges, shirttails and corn cobs, we started using paper made of virgin tree pulp, chlorine, formaldehyde and a host of other toxic chemicals—a scorched earth approach to cleanliness—and haven’t stopped since.
+In the early 20th century, after centuries of wiping with stones, sponges, shirttails and corn cobs, we started using paper made of bleached virgin tree pulp—a scorched earth approach to cleanliness—and haven’t stopped since.

 The supply chain behind most toilet paper sold in the U.S. is controlled by a small handful of big corporations.
-With little competition to incentivize them to innovate, they continue to do what they have always done best: cutting down trees, contaminating our waterways and bloodstreams, and getting rich doing it.
+With little competition to incentivize them to innovate, they continue to do what they have always done best: cutting down trees and getting rich doing it.

-All the while, they hide behind the excuse that if their products are harsh on the environment and on our bodies, it’s because that’s what the public wants.
-It’s certainly not what we wanted.
+All the while, they hide behind the excuse that they make their products the way they do because that’s what customers want.
+It’s certainly not what we want.

 And if up until this point, that’s what we’ve been buying, it’s mostly because we haven’t known enough to demand an alternative—or couldn’t find a good one if we did.
 Toilet paper companies have always spoken in euphemisms about what their product is meant for, and have used cuddly bears and babies to distract us from the real business at hand.
 We didn’t want to be talked down to, and we didn’t want to beat around the bush.We wanted a toilet paper for 21st century humans.